Reviewed and updated September 2021

 The NASUWT does not believe that it is appropriate for a teacher to teach a class of pupils face-to-face and for the lesson to be streamed live so that pupils who are at home can watch the lesson and possibly participate in that lesson remotely.
 Such an approach raises significant issues for data protection and privacy.
 It also places unrealistic demands on the class teacher who will be trying to juggle teaching face-to-face with remote teaching and learning, including possibly managing issues related to pupil behaviour in the classroom and/or online.

-Those who receive a positive result will be required to self-isolate for at least ten days and at least tne days if there is a positive test for a member of their household, unless they are fully vaccinated (e.g. both doses of the Covid-19 vaccination) or not able to get vaccinated for medical reasons.
+Those who receive a positive result will be required to self-isolate for at least ten days and at least ten days if there is a positive test for a member of their household, unless they are fully vaccinated (e.g. both doses of the Covid-19 vaccination) or under 18.
+However, if the case is a suspected or confirmed Omicron variant, all close contacts will be required to self-isolate for ten days.

 If the test results are negative, then self-isolating restrictions are lifted immediately in England and Wales.